 Add the turmeric powder and salt then mix well.

 Add to a sterilized glass jar cover with a cheesecloth and leave somewhere cool to sit and pickle at room temperature for 2 to 5 days, as the lemons preserve themselves in the juices.
 (Temperatures should be 70f - 75f or 20c - 23c for lacto-fermentation to naturally occur).

 The lemons will have softened and juices will need to be mixed over lemons for them not to dry out.

 Add ghee to a pan and let it melt, then add mustard seeds let them pop and stir in cumin seeds and curry leaves and turn off flame.

-Use a hand blender to chop into fine pieces and your pickle is done.
-You can leave in the fridge for upto 6 months.
+Use a hand blender to chop into fine pieces when your pickle is done.
+You can leave in the fridge for up to 6 months.